Ethel Kennedy: Later life and death

 In her later years, Kennedy resided at the Kennedy Compound in Massachusetts and in Palm Beach, Florida.
 She died in Boston on October 10, 2024, at age 96, after being hospitalized for a stroke she had the week prior.
 Kennedy's funeral was held four days later at Our Lady of Victory Church in Centerville, Massachusetts.
 On October 16, a memorial service was held at the Roman Catholic Cathedral of St. Matthew the Apostle in Washington, D.C., with eulogies given by President Joe Biden and former presidents Barack Obama and Bill Clinton.
 Kennedy is buried at Arlington National Cemetery alongside her husband.

 Legacy and awards

 In 1981, President Ronald Reagan honored Kennedy with the Robert F. Kennedy medal in the White House Rose Garden.
 In 2014, a bridge over the Anacostia River in Washington, D.C., was renamed the Ethel Kennedy Bridge in her honor, in recognition of her advocacy for environmentalism and social causes in the District of Columbia.
 That same year, Kennedy was awarded the Presidential Medal of Freedom by President Obama for her dedication to "advancing the cause of social justice, human rights, environmental protection, and poverty reduction by creating countless ripples of hope to effect change around the world".

-In popular culture

-Ellen Parker portrays Kennedy in the 1983 miniseries Kennedy, set during the Kennedy presidency.
-Marnie McPhail portrays Kennedy in the 2002 television film RFK.
-Kristin Booth portrays Kennedy in the 2011 miniseries The Kennedys, set during the Kennedy presidency, and its 2017 sequel The Kennedys: After Camelot.

-Taylor Swift was inspired to write "Starlight" after seeing a photo of Robert and Ethel Kennedy.
-The song is from the perspective of Ethel Kennedy, mentioning meeting "Bobby on the boardwalk" (Robert F. Kennedy) and saying, "we could get married / have ten kids and teach 'em how to dream" (referencing the eleven kids they would have).